0

 When it comes to surfskate cruising, what this means is this:

-3. I would not use the SwellTech, Aquilo, or Smoothstar Thruster surfskate trucks for surfskate cruising.
+3. I would not use the SwellTech, Curfboard, or Smoothstar Thruster surfskate trucks for surfskate cruising.
 The Aquilo and Smoothstar Thrusters don’t generate enough forward momentum, and the SwellTech is too unstable for rough surfaces.

 With that said, let’s look at the best surfskate cruiser models from the top surfskate brands.